Pare people: Post-colonial impact on the Pare people

-Economy
+Pare economy

 From the 1940s, the Parelands flourished from the growth of the coffee economy.
 Consequently, modern Parelands are, by Tanzanian standards, quite prosperous, as its infrastructure of roads, electricity, telephones, and piped water supply attests.
 The area's main produce is tea, coffee, sisal, and cinchona.
 Rice is grown in the swampy plains.

 An older infrastructure of irrigation furrows, stone-lined terraces and sacred forests lies alongside these newer technologies and shows that the Pare landscape has been carefully managed for centuries.
 In 1890, for example, a German geographer praised the stone terraces of the area as being similar to European vineyards and stated that the northern Pare irrigation system was a "truly magnificent achievement for a primitive people" It has been argued that the establishment and management of the irrigation infrastructure system depended on institutions that could contribute to knowledge of the development of irrigated agriculture.